mre/endler.dev/content/2021/codeprints/index.md

 I helped launch two small side-businesses, codeprints and [analysis-tools.dev](https://endler.dev/2020/sponsors/).

-Both have an entirely different stack and a different revenue model, but there's one thing they have in common: they were **super fun** to build! 🤩 It's motivating to look back at those achievements sometimes...
+Both have an entirely different revenue model, but they have one thing in common: they were **super fun** to build! 🤩 It's motivating to look back at those achievements sometimes...
 That print of 2020 pretty much encapsulates those feelings for me.